 Ira Bedzow is a Senior Fellow at the Center for the Study of Law and Religion, Emory University, and Head of the Unit of the International Chair in Bioethics, World Medical Association Cooperation Centre.
 He is also Senior Scholar of the Aspen Center for Social Values, co-director of the Maimonides Institute for Medical Ethics and the Holocaust, a contributor at the MirYam Institute, and a regular contributor in Forbes for their Diversity, Equity and Inclusion section.
 He is also an Orthodox rabbi (yoreh yoreh, yadin yadin).

-Peter Angood, MD, is the chief executive officer and president of the American Association for Physician Leadership.
-Formerly, Dr. Angood was the inaugural chief patient safety officer and a vice president for the Joint Commission.
-He was also senior adviser for patient safety to the National Quality Forum and National Priorities Partnership and the former chief medical officer with the Patient Safety Organization of GE Healthcare.
-Prior to this, he enjoyed 25-years of academic surgery practice experience ranging from the McGill University hospital system in Canada to the University of Pennsylvania, Yale University and Washington University in St. Louis, Dr. Angood completed his formal academic career as a full professor of surgery, anesthesia and emergency medicine.
-A fellow of the Royal College of Surgeons, the American College of Surgeons and the American College of Critical Care Medicine, Dr. Angood is an author in over 200 publications and a past president for the Society of Critical Care Medicine.
+Peter Angood, MD, is currently CEO and President of the American Association for Physician Leadership.
+Previously, Dr. Angood was the inaugural Chief Patient Safety Officer at The Joint Commission, Senior Adviser for Patient Safety at the National Quality Forum, and Chief Medical Officer for the Patient Safety Organization of GE Healthcare.
+Prior to this, he enjoyed 25-years of academic surgery practice ranging from McGill University in Canada to the University of Pennsylvania, Yale University and Washington University in St. Louis.
+Dr. Angood completed his academic career as a full professor of surgery, anesthesia, emergency medicine, and is an author in over 225 publications.
+His recent book, “All Physicians Are Leaders,” has been critically well received.